 - See also: c, structured-audio-orchestra-language, python, java, lisp, tcl, haskell, bison, max, emacs-editor

-- I have 58 facts about Csound. what would you like to know? email me and let me know how I can help.
+- Have a question about Csound not answered here?
+Email me and let me know how I can help.

 Example code from Linguist:

 sr = 44100 kr = 44100 ksmps = 1 nchnls = 2 ; pvanal -n 512 -w 8 allglass1-L.wav allglass1-L.pvc ; pvanal -n 512 -w 8 allglass1-R.wav allglass1-R.pvc instr 1 ktime line 0, p3, 17.5018 arL pvoc ktime, 1, "allglass1-L.pvc" arR pvoc ktime, 1, "allglass1-R.pvc" out arL, arR endin

 Example code from Wikipedia: